camelpunch/test_server/README.md

 # Test Server

+**DEPRECATED** in favour of Luan's fork and overhaul: https://github.com/luan/vipe

 This was borne out of frustration with the current state of DRB, autospec / test / rspactor et al. They were just taking too long to set up for me.